laravel-enso/documentation/docs/backend/api.md

   - file attachments
   - custom timeouts
   - retry policies
+- Supports SOAP integrations through `SoapEndpoint`, `SoapApi`, `SoapResponse`, and the optional `Endpoints\Soap` base class.
 - Refreshes an expiring auth token once automatically when an authenticated endpoint receives `401` or `403` on the first try.
-- Logs outbound calls in `api_logs`, including URL, route, HTTP method, status, attempt number, payload, type, and duration.
+- Logs outbound calls in `api_logs`, including URL, route, HTTP method, status, attempt number, payload, direction, and duration.
 - Logs inbound calls through the `ApiLogger` middleware and reports non-`200` responses to administrators.
+- Provides a read-only `System > API Logs` table, with filters for user, permission, method, direction, and creation datetime.
 - Queues `ApiCallError` notifications to active Enso admins on the `notifications` queue.
 - Provides `Resource` and `Filter` base classes for payload shaping and input validation.
 - Includes a `Throttle` helper for debouncing repeated external API calls.